stjohnfinn/stjohnfinn.github.io/README.md

 ## ToDo:
+X - JUST MAKE IT SO IT WORKS FOR THE MOST PART
+X - redo the word things
+X - make the links work
+X - make the resume download link work

 O - make all of the words in the bio clickable and link to works O - even out all of the spacing
 O - add links in readme and links to github